zaultavangar/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/11-introduction/10-relevance/30-relevance-ethics.md

 Teachers teach that algorithmic bias can result from multiple sources.

-1) The algorithm may be programmed by someone who is biased thus inheriting their biased views.
+1. The algorithm may be programmed by someone who is biased thus inheriting their biased views.

-2) Since the systems often rely on pattern matching algorithms, an algorithm may act in a biased way because data that comes from biased sources.
+2. Since the systems often rely on pattern matching algorithms, an algorithm may act in a biased way because data that comes from biased sources.

-3) The dataset given to the system to learn from could have biases that the developer is unaware of.
+3. The dataset given to the system to learn from could have biases that the developer is unaware of.
 Regarding the point made before regarding algorithmic uncertainty, from the data it receives, robots may unintentionally develop a biased and stereotypical way of thinking while trying to establish which factors it should prioritise during decision making.

+4. Limitations of the mathematical model for machine learning of the data set.

-4) Developers when testing their AI systems, do not test it with a large variety of data or do not take into consideration certain scenarios (which may come from a lack of diversity in the workplace).
+5. Developers when testing their AI systems, do not test it with a large variety of data or do not take into consideration certain scenarios (which may come from a lack of diversity in the workplace).

 #### Example: Amazon: Congress Matched to Criminals